hancheester/SearchRankChecker/README.md

 5. Press `F5` to run the solution.
 6. The database `SearchRankCheckerDb` would be automatically created.
 	- Optionally, database can be manually created by executing `InitDb.sql` in SSMS (Microsoft SQL Server Management Studio).
 The file could be found within the root folder of the project.
-7. 2 browser windows would appear during the run.
+7. Two browser windows would appear during the run.
 	- SPA (https://localhost:7094/)
 	- API (https://localhost:7225/swagger) - for testing purpose